Saturday, January 26, 2013

 he journeys to find his

-owner, John, who holds
+owner, John, whose

-a strong relationship with the loyal canine.
+relationship with the loyal canine is a strong bond.

 Cast